Protecting Your Home

 These examples highlight the need for expert advice from a certified elder law attorney with real estate experience to achieve peace of mind that your home will not be subject to medical spend-down, leaving you impoverished.

-Our real estate department is headed by Richard J. Lutz Jr., Esq., who has 30 years’ experience, with the able assistance of Pat Kropin, a real estate paralegal with 30 years’ experience at Macri Law Group.
+Our real estate department is headed by Richard J. Lutz Jr., Esq., who has 30 years’ experience, with the able assistance of Pat Kropin, a real estate paralegal with 30 years’ experience at Macri & Associates, LLC.
 They provide real estate, title closing and title search expertise on a daily basis.

 Contact our East Hanover lawyers for more information.